Chenfeng1271/awesome-MNER/README.md

         * 🚀  retrieve augmentation in MNER
     * (arxiv 2022) **MNER-QG: An End-to-End MRC framework for Multimodal Named Entity Recognition with Query Grounding** [[paper]](https://arxiv.org/pdf/2211.14739.pdf)

+## <span id="head4"> *4.
+Course* </span>

+## <span id="head5"> *5.
+Thinking MNER* </span>
+ * MNER is a hard task since it needs multimodal understanding in social media domain.
+However, existing methods simplify it to extacting helpful viusal clue to assist NER, with a simple showcase.
+In twitter datasets, the image-text pair always has no or vague relationship, which needs extra information or supervision for model to understand.
+Therefore, I believe that is why MNER-QG, MoRe, R-GCN and PromptMNER work.
+However, existing works are still nowhere near logical understanding, since they all introduce out-sample knowledge.

+ * Tricky task: When I developed my work (SOTA in two datasets but in submission), I found

+    1 only tuning task head of BERT (freeze Bert and ViT) can achieve comparable results (0.2-0.5% drop).
+So I believe we can directly introduce prompt eniggering for text.

+    2 large language model matters more than fancy innovation

+    3 using a empty image to replace all valid images during test only drop 2%

+    4 simple loss like contractive loss brings 2% improvement.
+So I think the model heavily focuses on text.
+## <span id="head6"> *Contact Me* </span>

+* Feel free to contact me by email (chenfeng1271@gmail.com)